 In the next years, I analysed the global patterns of human development and environmental protection by comparing the Human Development Index and the Living Planet Index.
 My paper suggests that society follows common patterns of development from the indigenous’ lifestyle to a developed status through a developing phase.
 Following these steps, each society exploits its natural resources during the economic development towards its “civilization”.
 I suggested that if no actions are taken to skip the “intermediate” stage of overexploitation of natural resources during the economic growing phase for the “developing countries”, the Earth system will not be able to keep alive the global biodiversity and to provide services to sustain human life in an immediate future.

-The following years my research concentrated on evolutionary patterns of biodiversity and I published a review paper which argued that the understanding of the mechanisms that allow the origin of species has shed light on many processes such as speciation, adaptation and extinction, but explaining the existence of such a huge diversity of species on Earth still remains a mystery.
+The following years my research concentrated on evolutionary patterns of biodiversity and I published a review paper which argued that the understanding of the mechanisms that allow the origin of species has shed light on many processes such as speciation, adaptation, and extinction, but explaining the existence of such a huge diversity of species on Earth still remains a mystery.
 Many theories and evidence have corroborated the processes that allow species to evolve or become extinct.
 Currently, there are different hypotheses but no clear demonstrations of the factors that maintain the species diversity of ecosystems.
-Those based on competitive principles have been criticized from both theoretical and empirical approaches.
+Those based on competitive principles have been criticized on both theoretical and empirical approaches.
 I suggested that only by studying biodiversity in the context of evolution, natural history and ecology (taking into consideration the avoidance of competition and dispersal abilities, the phenotypic plasticity, the heterogeneous landscape, the facilitation and the endogenosymbiosis) we can understand values and gaps of past theories trying to provide a broader understanding of life on Earth towards a Unified Theory of Biodiversity.
 In this work, I provided a graphical model on mechanisms which address the evolution of biodiversity.

-Moreover, in collaboration with Italian researchers at Oxford University and at different Italian universities, I coordinated a policy research stressing the importance of an economological (which merge economy and ecology) approach to the energy policies of Italy.
+Moreover, in collaboration with Italian researchers at Oxford University and at different Italian universities, I coordinated a policy research stressing the importance of an “economological” (which merges economy and ecology) approach to the energy policies of Italy.